NINAnor/sscd/README.md

     4.2.
 Via the command prompt (more messy because of Tensorflow's verbose logging messages)

-    Run the following chuck of code directly into the command line
+    Run the following code chunk directly into the command line

    ```
    > python sscd.py ^